 Where to Catch the Ferry

 The Star Ferry runs along with a number of routes.
 However, the original and most popular route is between Tsim Sha Tsui in Kowloon and Central on Hong Kong Island.
 Ferries on this route run as frequently as every 8 minutes and take less than 10 mins.
 The first ferry is at around 6:30 am and the final ferry at 11:30 pm.

 Check out where to catch the ferry with the Star Ferry route map.
 Tokens for a ferry ride can be bought at the Star ferry terminal.
 There are also Star Ferry routes between Tsim Sha Tsui–Wan Chai, Hung Hom–Wan Chai, and Hung Hom–Central.

-- Try to avoid the ferry during rush hours, when they can be crammed full of commuters.
-Alternately, wait for the sailing just before 8:00 pm, when the boats pause in the middle of the harbor to allow passengers to watch the Symphony of Lights show.
+- Try to avoid the ferry during rush hours when it can be crammed full of commuters.
+Alternately, wait for the sailing just before 8:00 pm when the boats pause in the middle of the harbor to allow passengers to watch the Symphony of Lights show.

 - Do pay slightly more for an upper deck ticket as the views over the harbor and onto the skyline are far better than on the lower deck.